-The point of this guide is to help you to effectively cover all the ways that water impacts your cannabis grow.
+The point of this guide is to help you to effectively cover all the ways that water impacts your cannabis grow to ensure that you are getting the best yield final measurement.
 It will show you how to determine what kind of water to use, how often and how much to water, and how to ensure that your water most efficiently delivers nutrients.
 The following watering tips will set you up for a happy, hearty cannabis harvest.

 Related: Growing Weed Using Hydroponics

 Where you choose to source your water from matters.
 Optimally, you will be using either reverse osmosis or filtered water.
 However, most at home growers source their water supply straight from the tap.
 This makes sense for the obvious reasons: it’s convenient and there’s plenty of it.
 This is especially true for those living in sparsely populated areas.
 Growers don’t have to deal with the prospect of having to hunt down reverse osmosis systems at different gardening stores.
 The convenience and thriftiness of tap water is hard to ignore, especially when the journey to the kitchen sink is only a few steps away.